 Read and Download Urayoán Noel book Transversal in PDF, EPub, Mobi, Kindle online.
 Free book TTransversal.
 This book was released on 2021-03-16 with total page 136 pages.
 Book excerpt: Transversal takes a disruptive approach to poetic translation, opening up alternative ways of reading as poems get translated or transcreated into entirely new pieces.
 In this collection, Urayoán Noel masterfully examines his native Puerto Rico and the broader Caribbean as sites of transversal poetics and politics.
 Featuring Noel’s bilingual playfulness, intellect, and irreverent political imagination, Transversal contains personal reflections on love, desire, and loss filtered through a queer approach to form, expanding upon Noel’s experiments with self-translation in his celebrated collection Buzzing Hemisphere/Rumor Hemisférico.
 This collection explores walking poems improvised on a smartphone, as well as remixed classical and experimental forms.
 Poems are presented in interlocking bilingual versions that complicate the relationship between translation and original, and between English and Spanish as languages of empire and popular struggle.
 The book creatively examines translation and its simultaneous urgency and impossibility in a time of global crisis.
 Transversal seeks to disrupt standard English and Spanish, and it celebrates the nonequivalence between languages.
 Inspired by Caribbean poet and philosopher Édouard Glissant, the collection celebrates Caribbean practices of creolization as maximalist, people-centered, affect-loaded responses to the top-down violence of austerity politics.
 This groundbreaking, modular approach to poetic translation opens up alternative ways of reading in any language.

 Read and Download José Olivarez book Promises of Gold in PDF, EPub, Mobi, Kindle online.
 Free book TPromises of Gold.
-This book was released on 2023-02-07 with total page 0 pages.
-Book excerpt: A groundbreaking collection of poems addressing how every kind of love--self, brotherly, romantic, familial, cultural--is birthed, shaped, and complicated by the invisible forces of gender, capitalism, religion, and so on.
-But even though the path to love is not easy, it is a path worth treading.
-Love--or its absence--is at the heart of everything we do, and yet it is often mishandled and misrepresented.
-In the words of José Olivarez: "How many bad lovers have gotten poems?
+This book was released on 2023-02-14 with total page 254 pages.
+Book excerpt: A groundbreaking collection of poems addressing how every kind of love—self, brotherly, romantic, familial, cultural—is birthed, shaped, and complicated by the invisible forces of gender, capitalism, religion, migration, and so on.
+Love is at the heart of everything we do, and yet it is often mishandled, misrepresented, or narrowly defined.
+In the words of José Olivarez: “How many bad lovers have gotten poems?
 How many crushes?
-No disrespect to romantic love--but what about our friends?
+No disrespect to romantic love—but what about our friends?
 Those homies who show up when the romance ends to help you heal your heart.
-Those homies who are there all along--cheering for us and reminding us that love is abundant.
-I dreamed of writing a book of love poems for the homies.
-"Promises of Gold is what happens when you try to write a book of love poems for the homies amid a global pandemic that has laid bare all the other pandemics that we've been living through our whole lives.
-Capitalism is a pandemic.
-The police state is a pandemic.
-Colonialism is a pandemic.
-Toxic masculinity is a pandemic.
-Love is complicated by forces larger than our hearts.
-I chose to bring the world and its chaos into these poems.
-Promises of Gold is written to replicate the struggle of loving and learning and growing.
-It is not linear.
-"For those of us who are hyphenated Americans, where do we belong?
+Those homies who are there all along—cheering for us and reminding us that love is abundant.”
+Written in English and combined with a Spanish translation by poet David Ruano, “Promises of Gold explores many forms of love and how “a promise made isn’t always a promise kept,” as Olivarez grapples with the contradictions of the American Dream laying bare the ways in which “love is complicated by forces larger than our hearts.”
+He writes, “For those of us who are hyphenated Americans, where do we belong?
 Promises of Gold attempts to reckon with colonial legacy and the reality of what those promises have borne out for Mexican descendants.
-I wrote this book to imagine and document an ongoing practice of healing--healing that requires me to show up for myself, my community, my friends, my family, and my loves every day.
-"The book is called Promises of Gold because a promise is an attempt.
-A promise made isn't always a promise kept.
-Promises of Gold also echoes the promises of the American Dream and, I hope, hints at some of the loss in the poems."
+I wrote this book to imagine and document an ongoing practice of healing—healing that requires me to show up for myself, my community, my friends, my family, and my loves every day.”
+Whether readers enter this collection in English or Spanish, these extraordinary poems are sure to become beloved for their illuminations of life—and love.